Pledge your event

 Take part in a citizen science project

 During British Science Week each year, we work with different researchers and partner organisations to offer people opportunities to participate in a citizen science project.
-For 2017, our citizen science activities are all things penguin-related!
+For 2018, our citizen science activities will be announced here soon.